hramdas/Backend_Code/README.md

+# Express
+- Express is an un opinionated framework of Node which means that it does not enforce any project structures or other constraints on developers and this maybe one of the reasons for its wide acceptance.
+Express is also a npm package downloaded with npm.
+## Middleware
+Middleware is something that runs before the request hits our function that handles the request (commonly called route handlers ) and after the response is sent from the route handler.

+Middleware that is defined in app.use will run for all routes so a middleware like logger is a good example for it and you can also use middleware for selected routes by passing middleware function as the second argument to the function for e.g :- app.get("/", logger, function (req, res) { console.log("hello"); });

+we can also pass multiple middleware by passing them as an array app.get("/", [logger, logger], function (req, res) { console.log("hello"); });

+route handlers app.get and app.post are also middleware so if they are places above the app.use in our file then they will get executed first and middleware will not run as generally route handlers don't have a next().

+For parsing request body we can do app.use(express.json()) middleware and it should be placed above the requests that we will handle.

+For quick refresher you can watch this video on middleware in express.

 # Basics of MongoDB
 ## Advantages of MongoDB
 - MongoDB has concept of documents which means that all data related to 1 row including the column name and the value is stored together unlike in SQL so horizontal scaling is very easy and infact MongoDB defaults to a cluster containing multiple servers.